raspberrypi/documentation/faqs/README.md

 ### How powerful is it?

 The GPU provides OpenGL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.
 The GPU is capable of 1Gpixel/s, 1.5Gtexel/s or 24 GFLOPs of general purpose compute and features a bunch of texture filtering and DMA infrastructure.
 This means that graphics capabilities are roughly equivalent to the original Xbox's level of performance.
 Overall real-world performance for models A, A+, B, B+, CM, Zero and Zero W is something like a 300MHz Pentium 2, only with much better graphics.
 The Pi 2 Model B is approximately equivalent to an Athlon Thunderbird running at 1.1GHz: again, it has the much higher-quality graphics that come from using the same GPU as in previous models.
 The Pi 3 Model B is around twice as fast as the Pi 2 Model B, depending on the benchmarks chosen.

-### What differences are there in the GPU between different models?

-All of the Raspberry Pi models use the same GPU, the Videocore4.
-Since the GPU provides the camera and display interfaces, codecs, 2D/3D graphics, etc., this means all Raspberry Pis have the same capabilities.
-The real difference between models is the type of ARM core used, and the additional peripherals that are attached, e.g. connectivity, USB ports, etcetera (see the [hardware](#hardware) section of these FAQs).

 ### Can I use my Pi as a desktop replacement?